newup/newup/readme.md

 ## Configuration

 NewUp contains a few settings that can be configured.
 Locate the `config\configuration.php` file and examine the various configuration items that are available to you.

+## General Usage

+This section isn't quite ready yet as there is still some work to be done on the core utilities.
+Everything is getting close though!